erkanerol/erkanerol.github.io/content/post/debugging-k8s-services.md

 <img src="/img/k8s-services/Level3.png" title="Level3"/>

-Basically, `telepresence` deploys a proxy/fake agent into cluster and open a two way tunnel between your local environment and the cluster via that agent.
-Then you are able to run the `middle` service without adapting the consumers/dependent services.
+Basically, `telepresence` deploys a proxy/fake agent into cluster and opens a two-way tunnel between your local environment and the cluster via that agent.
+Then you are able to run the `middle` service in your local machine without adapting the consumers/dependent services.

 The detailed explanation about how telepresence works is available here: https://www.telepresence.io/discussion/how-it-works